wrkode/tf-rancher-rke2-vsphere/readme.md

-# Rancher and RKE on vSphere Terraform Script
+# Terraform script for RKE2 Infrastructure and Rancher on vSphere

 ![Architecture Diagram](./Images/Architecture.png)

 This repo creates the following:

-* 1x NGINX Loadbalancer
+* 1x HAproxy Loadbalancer
-* 3x RKE Nodes leveraging Embedded HA, forming a K8s Cluster
+* 3x RKE2 Nodes leveraging Embedded HA, forming a K8s Cluster
 * Installation of `Cert-Manager` and `Rancher`

 # Prerequisites